A lot of people have a problem with chocolate. In Wisconsin, chocolate is having a problem with people.

 RT&S Editor-in-Chief Bill Wilson covers the top news stories of the week.

 Railway Track & Structures magazine Editor-in-Chief Bill Wilson talks with Canadian Pacific’s Vice President of Engineering Justin Meyer.

 With public trust low, Ottawa works to select another third-party firm for safety review of Confederation Line

 Apparently, people believe STV is just too close with Ottawa’s Confederation Line.

 With fall right around the corner there will not be any heat put on United Contractors Midwest Inc. for the completion of the Laurel Street underpass in Springfield, Ill.

-The top stories RT&S was covering the week ending July 23.
+The top news stories RT&S was following the week ending Sept.
+10.